oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Use shorter links when sharing files and folders | Checked | Ensure URL are short and concise.
 Default link permission | Edit | Users will have edit permissions by default to increase usability.
 If view permissions are required, this is also available.

-Sharing Configuration applicable to agencies leveraging a hybrid implementation.
+Sharing Configuration applicable to organisations leveraging a hybrid implementation.

 Configuration | Value | Description
 --- | --- | ---